Dr. Brian S. Seaman, DC, FRCCSS(C), FICC

 Professional Recognition

-During his career, Dr. Seaman has been the recipient of many awards and honours, including the Canadian Chiropractic Association “Centennial Award of Excellence” (1995), College of Chiropractic Sports Sciences (Canada) “Centenary Award” (1996), Nova Scotia College of Chiropractors “Chiropractor of the Year” (1998), “Honourary Member” of CMCC (1999) and the CCA “Award of Merit” (2001).
+During his career, Dr. Seaman has been the recipient of many awards and honours, including the Canadian Chiropractic Association (CCA) “Centennial Award of Excellence” (1995), Royal College of Chiropractic Sports Sciences (Canada) “Centenary Award” (1996), Nova Scotia College of Chiropractors “Chiropractor of the Year” (1998), “Honourary Member” of CMCC (1999) and the CCA “Award of Merit” (2001).

-Dr. Seaman was named as a “Fellow” of the International College of Chiropractors (FICC) in 2002 and “Independent Chiropractor of the Year” (2003) by the publication
+Dr. Seaman was named as a “Fellow” of the International College of Chiropractors (FICC) in 2002 and “Independent Chiropractor of the Year” (2003) by the publication Canadian Chiropractor.
+In 2008 Dr. Seaman was awarded the CCA’s highest honour, the “Medal of Merit”.

-Dr. Eric Helson BA(HPE), DC, FRCCSS(C)
+Dr. Eric Helson BA(HPE), DC, FCCSS(C)